 2. Free Serial Com Port Logger

-Another utility that will come in handy for collecting precise data about RS232 port activity is RS232 Data Logger - open source solution.
+Another utility that will come in handy for collecting precise data about RS232 port activity is FREE RS232 Data Logger - open source solution.
 This free app is written for the Windows platform and works well with Windows XP/7/8, Windows 10 (32-bit and 64-bit), Windows Server 2012, and more.

 This program is a powerful real-time communication analyzer that allows you to monitor the data exchange over COM interfaces and understand how your serial ports work.
 The program has a convenient and intuitive interface that makes it simple to manage your I/O serial ports.